-The Phoenix Foundation is proud to support Bahay Tuluyan’s activities through the provision of funding for one of their regional centres.
+The Phoenix Foundation is proud to support Bahay Tuluyan’s activities through the provision of general organisational funding.

 Teach for the Philippines (“TFP”), a member of the ‘Teach for All’ global network, is dedicated to transforming the Philippines’ public education system to ensure all children have access to relevant and excellent education.

 TFP selects and intensively trains some of the country’s most promising graduates and young leaders, and places them in 2-year teaching posts in schools in underprivileged communities throughout the Philippines.
 TFP’s ‘Teacher Fellows’ educate and inspire thousands of students each year, who consistently show statistically significant improvements in educational attainment compared to control groups.